Capture of Alexandria (1798): Background

-Napoleon departed Malta for Egypt.
+Napoleon Bonaparte departed Malta for Egypt.
 After successfully eluding detection by the Royal Navy for thirteen days, the fleet was in sight of Alexandria where it landed on 1 July, although Napoleon's plan had been to land elsewhere.

 On the day of the landing, Napoleon told his troops "I promise to each soldier who returns from this expedition, enough to purchase six arpents of land." (approximately 7.6 acres or 3.1 ha) and added:

 The peoples we will be living alongside are Muslims; their first article of faith is "There is no other god but God, and Mahomet is his prophet".
 Do not contradict them; treat them as you treated the Jews, the Italians; respect their muftis and their imams, as you respected their rabbis and bishops.
 Have the same tolerance for the ceremonies prescribed by the Quran, for their mosques, as you had for the convents, for the synagogues, for the religion of Moses and that of Jesus Christ.
 The Roman legions used to protect all religions.
 You will here find different customs to those of Europe, you must get accustomed to them.
 The people among whom we are going treat women differently to us; but in every country whoever violates one is a monster.
 Pillaging only enriches a small number of men; it dishonours us, it destroys our resources; it makes enemies of the people who it is in our interest to have as our friends.
 The first city we will encounter was built by Alexander the Great.
 We shall find at every step great remains worthy of exciting French emulation.

 On 1 July, Napoleon, aboard the ship Orient en route to Egypt, wrote the following proclamation to the Muslim inhabitants of Alexandria: